-A Civil Litigation Fund to challenge the Government’s lockdown regulations and other matters.
+Civil Litigation to challenge the lockdown extensions and other related matters.

 The DearSA legal challenge.

 BREAKING: Pandemics Data & Analytics (PANDA) joins DearSA in the court case against Minister Dlamini-Zuma.